-Sondra Goldstein, Ph.D. has the expertise and experience to help you overcome the sometimes bewildering life situations of relationship conflict, separation, adolescent transitions, and aging.
+Sondra Goldstein, Ph.D. has the expertise and experience to help you overcome the sometimes bewildering life situations of separation, divorce, life transitions, and aging.

 She is a licensed clinical psychologist who works as a psychotherapist with adults, and couples in Encino, CA. She has frequently presented and lectured in California and nationally on the topics of couple therapy and attachment, long-term couples, and health issues in couple relationships.
 She is the author of numerous published articles on these topics.
 Dr. Goldstein is a veteran member of Dr. Allan Schore's study group on attachment, neurobiology, and affect regulation.